thomis/elixir-rocky/README.md

 # Elixir Development Stack on Rocky Linux

 A production-ready Docker image combining Elixir, Phoenix Framework, Go, and Bun on Rocky Linux.
-Perfect for building scalable web applications, APIs, and microservices with a polyglot development stack.
+Build scalable web applications, APIs, and microservices with a modern, rock-solid development stack.

 ## Container Registry